habitat-sh/habitat/www/source/docs/continuous-deployment-overview.html.md

 | Quality | No default action.
 Intended to be overriden by the user if desired. |
 | Publish | Builds the package with Habitat and uploads it to the configured Habitat depot. |

-At the end of the Publish phase, Chef Delivery stores Habitat-specific information about the package (origin, package name, version, and release) for use in the Post-Artifact stage.
+At the end of the Publish phase, Chef Automate stores Habitat-specific information about the package (origin, package name, version, and release) for use in the Post-Artifact stage.

 ### Post-Artifact